'Tales of Middle-earth' tempts and divides 'Magic' fans with 'LotR' crossover

 Gathering the fellowship

-But "The One Ring" is just one of hundreds of new designs for the set, which portray events and characters that didn't make the cut in Peter Jackson's acclaimed movies.
+But "The One Ring" is just one of hundreds of new designs for the set, which portray events and characters that didn't make it into Peter Jackson's acclaimed movies.

 Yes, Tom Bombadil gets a card, as does his wife, Goldberry.
 There are the "Saruman the White" and "Saruman of Many Colors" cards you might expect, but the disgraced wizard even makes an appearance as "Sharkey, Tyrant of the Shire," after the episode that pitted him against our Hobbit heroes one final time.